-A seminar led by the Assistant Dean for Undergraduate Public Health is conducted regularly for students in the major.
+A seminar led by the Director of Undergraduate Programs is conducted regularly for students in the major.
 This seminar serves to provide a forum for discussion of programmatic issues, public health skills/knowledge, community building, and other special topics.
 A semester schedule will be distributed.